mkiefferus/ETHRoomAllocation/README.md

 - `-b`, `--building`: Constrain search to building.
 - `--force_update`: Fetch new room information for update schedule (higher data intensity).
+- `--top`: Define number of rooms in output.
 - `-d`, `--duration`: Specify the time duration for which the room should be free.
 - `--when`: Specify the date and time when the room should be free.
 Use the format 'YYYY-MM-DDTHH:MM:SS'
 - `-v`, `--verbose`: Enable verbose logging